sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 Opiskelija osaa teorian keskeisimmistä tietoverkkojen palvelunlaadusta.
 Lisäksi opiskelija osaa suunnitella tietoverkkoon palvelunlaadun asetukset.

-Students knows the theory of Quality of Service in data networks.
-The Student also knows how to design the Quality of Service settings to a Data Network.
+The student knows the theory of Quality of Service in data networks.
+The student also knows how to design the Quality of Service settings to a Data Network.

 ## Osaamiset / Competences